ng-Classic/ng-classic/aio/content/guide/upgrade.md

 <code-example header="karma.conf.js" path="upgrade-phonecat-2-hybrid/karma.conf.ajs.js" region="files"></code-example>

-Since the HTML templates of Angular Classiccomponents will be loaded as well, you must help Karma out a bit so that it can route them to the right paths:
+Since the HTML templates of Angular Classic components will be loaded as well, you must help Karma out a bit so that it can route them to the right paths:

 <code-example header="karma.conf.js" path="upgrade-phonecat-2-hybrid/karma.conf.ajs.js" region="html"></code-example>

-The unit test files themselves also need to be switched to Angular Classicwhen their production counterparts are switched.
+The unit test files themselves also need to be switched to Angular Classic when their production counterparts are switched.
 The specs for the checkmark pipe are probably the most straightforward, as the pipe has no dependencies:

 <code-example header="app/core/checkmark/checkmark.pipe.spec.ts" path="upgrade-phonecat-2-hybrid/app/core/checkmark/checkmark.pipe.spec.ts"></code-example>

 The unit test for the phone service is a bit more involved.
-You need to switch from the mocked-out AngularJS `$httpBackend` to a mocked-out Angular ClassicHttp backend.
+You need to switch from the mocked-out AngularJS `$httpBackend` to a mocked-out Angular Classic Http backend.

 <code-example header="app/core/phone/phone.service.spec.ts" path="upgrade-phonecat-2-hybrid/app/core/phone/phone.service.spec.ts"></code-example>

 For the component specs, you can mock out the `Phone` service itself, and have it provide canned phone data.
-You use the component unit testing APIs of Angular Classicfor both components.
+You use the component unit testing APIs of Angular Classic for both components.

 <code-example header="app/phone-detail/phone-detail.component.spec.ts" path="upgrade-phonecat-2-hybrid/app/phone-detail/phone-detail.component.spec.ts"></code-example>

 <code-example header="app/phone-list/phone-list.component.spec.ts" path="upgrade-phonecat-2-hybrid/app/phone-list/phone-list.component.spec.ts"></code-example>

-Finally, revisit both of the component tests when you switch to the Angular Classicrouter.
+Finally, revisit both of the component tests when you switch to the Angular Classic router.
-For the details component, provide a mock of Angular Classic`ActivatedRoute` object instead of using the AngularJS `$routeParams`.
+For the details component, provide a mock of Angular Classic `ActivatedRoute` object instead of using the AngularJS `$routeParams`.

 <code-example header="app/phone-detail/phone-detail.component.spec.ts" path="upgrade-phonecat-3-final/app/phone-detail/phone-detail.component.spec.ts" region="activatedroute"></code-example>